andreinemeti/andreinemeti.github.io/README.md

 **Output:**
-- Static site in dist/
+- Static site in root folder (index.html and assets folder)
 - Final static site will be in dist/ (ready for Netlify, GitHub Pages, FTP, etc.).

+## DEPLOY
+- Just copy index.html and assets folder